 Music promoter and New Musical Express owner Maurice Kihn had introduced the first British record sales chart in 1952 and had been looking for ways to promote the paper by using the biggest names in pop.
 Outdoor jazz festivals had been popular, so the idea of a pop concert, in a big indoors venue made sense, and The Royal Albert Hall in London was considered big enough.

-The first Poll Winners’ Concert took place in 1959, but it wasn't until 1961 that television took an interest.
+The first Poll Winners’ Concert took place in 1953, but it wasn't until 1961 that television took an interest.
 ABC TV's newly created Big Night Out strand chose the Poll Winners’ show as their first outing, recorded 5th March 1961 at the Empire Pool, Wembley.
-Hosted by David Jacobs it featured Cliff Richard, Adam Faith, Connie Francis, Lonnie Donegan among others.
-However popular, a change of format for Big Night Out meant that they didn't return.
+Hosted by David Jacobs it featured Cliff Richard, Adam Faith, Connie Francis and Lonnie Donegan among others.
+However popular, a change of format for Big Night Out meant that the concert didn't return.

 ABC were back the following year with the first part shown on Easter Sunday 1965.
 Those lucky enough saw live sets from Georgie Fame and The Blue Flames, Donovan, The Kinks, The Searchers, The Rolling Stones, Tom Jones & The Squires, Them, The Animals, The Moody Blues, The Seekers, Herman's Hermits, Dusty Springfield and again topping the bill The Beatles.
 Probably the greatest line up of any pop show of any time.